 Your students might think history lessons are all about the past, but on a Civil Rights student tour, they will come to realize that the struggles our country faced 50, 100, or even 200 years ago still resonate today.
 When you visit immersive and inspiring sites in Alabama, Georgia, and Tennessee, you'll bring to life complex social and legal issues like racism, education inequality, and voting rights.

 Washington, D.C. is the country's largest living classroom - a perfect destination for student travel.
 As you visit the city's many monuments and museums, your student tour will come face-to-face with national accomplishments in history, civics, politics, art, and science.
 And on Presidents' Day weekend, you can't visit D.C. without stopping by the many memorials dedicated to some of the most influential American leaders.

-There are endless options when it comes to choosing a city for your student tour.
-That’s why we’d like to share with you some of our favorite student tour destinations.
-Keep reading to see our top 10 list of travel destinations for you and your students!
+You have a world of options when it comes to choosing a city for your student tour.
+To help you choose, we’re sharing some of our favorite destinations to visit in the new year.
+Keep reading to see our top 10 list, including performance and education tours to U.S. and global cities!